Stevenson's Creek flows as it always has. It is the people beside it who have changed.

 From Pierce to Jeffords, workers will add another tier to the banks _ a sloping, grass plain that will trap and hold rising water before it invades private property.

 The banks will be steeper behind several homes on the north side of Jeffords.
-Along that stretch, workers will erect "gabions," which are walls made of wire baskets filled with rocks.
+Along that stretch, workers will erect "gabions," walls made of wire baskets filled with rocks.

 Jennings said gabions are environmentally friendly and easy to maintain.